Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 selectivities maturation_sel maturation_sel
 ```

+Again you will see the use of Casal2 model definition language short-hand syntax.
+Allowing us to lookup multiple categories with a simply specification, remembering that the order the categories are given to this process will be the exact same order as they were defined in the `names` paramter of the `@categories` block.

-Note that we've specified the name of a selectivity `maturation_sel` that we haven't yet defined.
+We've specified the name of a selectivity `maturation_sel` that we haven't yet defined.
 We will define this later in our model.
+A selectivity is a function that is applied to the population at each age to determine the number you want to modify.
+In this example, it's configured so that the older the population is, the more likely it is to be selected for the transition between categories.

 ## Mortality Process
-Our mortality process represents a class of processes that remove members of the population.
+The mortality process represents a class of processes that remove members of the population.
 For this tutorial we're specifying a `natural mortality` process that will remove `0.065` percent of the population split across the ages using a selectivity defined as `relative_m_by_age` and at the end of the `time_step`.

 We'll specify `1.0` for `time_step_proportions` and ignore this.
-Time step proportions are used when you call the same process multiple times during an annual cycle and want to take a different proportion of `m` in each `time step`.
-We're only calling this process once in a single time step, so we'll set it to `1.0`.
+Time step proportions are used when you call the same process multiple times during an annual cycle and want to take a different proportion of `m` in each `time_step`.
+We're only calling this process once, so we'll set it to `1.0`.

 Add the following process definition to your configuration file:
 ```none